-- Show Tagging Options: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
+- Show tagging options: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
-If you are not sure if you should apply tags, then skip this option (you can apply tags later) or ask your administrator.
+If you're not sure whether to apply tags, skip this option or ask an administrator.
+You can apply tags later.

 - Complete the post-import tasks.